Skip to main content

 The groundwater standards for trifluralin were adopted in Cycle 3 (1990).

-Trifluralin is a pesticide used to control weeds in foods and other crops.
-Animal studies have shown that exposure to high levels of trifluralin over long periods of time can cause liver and kidney damage and may increase the risk of cancer.
+Trifluralin is a pesticide used to control weeds in crops.
+Studies have shown that exposure to high levels of trifluralin can cause liver and kidney damage and may increase the risk of certain types of cancer.

 Trimethylbenzenes